 Yes, this type of Indian chutney is very freezer friendly!
 As a matter of fact, if frozen in an airtight container, it should keep well for several months.

 Unless you preserve it for longer storage by canning it, you’ll want to store the fresh tomato pickle in a refrigerator and use it within 3 to 4 days.

-- 1 tablespoon vegetable oil , clarified butter or ghee
+- 1 tbsp vegetable ghee , clarified butter or vegetable oil

 - 2 whole kashmiri red chilies , (See Note 1)